 * Carbon calculation methodology

-In the Copperbelt province, the above-ground biomass in miombo woodlands can store an average of 145.4 tons of CO2 per hectare per year after a period of 20 years.
+In the Copperbelt province, the above-ground biomass in Miombo woodlands can store an average of 145.4 tons of CO2 per hectare after a period of 20 years.

 Kalaba, F.K., Quinn, C.H., Dougill, A.J., Vinya, R., 2013.
 Floristic composition, species diversity and carbon storage in charcoal and agriculture fallows and management implications in Miombo woodlands of Zambia.
 Forest Ecology and Management 304, 99–109. doi:10.1016/j.foreco.2013.04.024